Changing Your Surname after marriage

 Changing your surname after marriage is not part of the legal marriage process, but a separate procedure you can complete in your own time, should you wish.
 It is an often-followed tradition but it is not legally required and it does not happen automatically.

 The groom can also take the bride’s surname if he wishes.
 Or you can use a combination of both names.
-For instance if Jane Citizen married John Smith you can take the surname Citizen-Smith or Smith-Citizen.
+For instance if Jane Citizen married John Smith, either or both can take the surname Citizen-Smith or Smith-Citizen.
 It's your choice whether to use a hyphen or space between the surnames.

 If you wish to change anything other than just your surname, you need to go through a formal name change process via the Registry of Births, Deaths and Marriages.
 This can be done at any time.

 Contact every organisation where you hold ID, an account or membership and ask what procedure you should follow as each company is different.

 You may be asked to send a letter, return a special form, send an email or visit a branch in person.
 Organisations will also have different requirements on what proof they need, but as a general rule, use your Full Marriage Certificate issued by the Births, Deaths and Marriages Department.

 - If you decide to change names, it is best to have all your records and ID consistently under the one name or else you may have problems proving identity.